dansmyers/ProgrammingAndSoftwareDevelopment/4-Adventure_of_Links/README.md

 ## Links

-Complete the given `LinkedList` class by implementing the following methods:

-- `void push(T new)`: add the given integer to the front of the list
+Complete the given `LinkedList` class by implementing the following methods.
+It already includes the example methods we wrote in class to `push` to the front and `get` the item at a partiular position.

 - `void append(T new)`: append the given integer to the end of the list

 - `void insert(int index, T new)`: insert the given integer at position index

 - `void set(int index, T new)`: set the node at position index to have value new

-- `int get(int index)`: return the value stored at the node at position `index`

 - `T pop()`: remove the first node and return its value